ghxiao/city-bench/README.md

 Prerequisites
 ---------------------

-- Install Postgres, best on the latest stable release.
-- Install PostGIS, which fits to the Postgres version.
+- Install Postgres and PostGIS, we created the our benchmarks with PostGIG 2.1.4.
 - We recommend to use pgAdmin3 to maintain the different databases.
 - Create a PostGIS databases (by using a the predfined PostGIS template (e.g. template_postgis)
 - Install the most recent version of osm2pgsql.
 Keep in mind that the authentification of the user